 - a substance produced by or obtained from bees, including royal jelly, bee pollen and propolis

 Australia has a risk-based approach with a two-tiered system for the regulation of all medicines, including complementary medicines:

 - Lower risk medicines can be listed on the Australian Register of Therapeutic Goods (ARTG).

 - Higher risk medicines must be registered on the ARTG.

 Some complementary medicines are exempt from the requirement to be included on the ARTG, such as certain preparations of homoeopathic medicines.

 TGA post-market regulatory activities relate to the monitoring of the continuing safety, quality and efficacy of listed, registered and included therapeutic goods once they are on the market.
 Information on the TGA's approach to managing compliance risk is available at: TGA regulatory framework.
-The TGA Office of Manufacturing Quality inspects manufacturers on an ongoing basis for compliance with good manufacturing practice.
+The TGA Manufacturing Quality Branch inspects manufacturers on an ongoing basis for compliance with good manufacturing practice.

 The TGA also undertakes Listed complementary medicine compliance reviews.